Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 support other Tinkerforge hardware modules and create the physical monitoring you need.

+TODO: Image

-Please find the full project description :ref:`here
+Find the full project description :ref:`here
 <starter_kit_server_room_monitoring_nagios_or_icinga>`.

 .. toctree::